sharma-0311/CreditWiseAI/README.md

 ##  Project Overview

-**CreditWiseAI** is a robust, ML-powered Streamlit web application Project that predicts the **creditworthiness** of individuals using advanced ensemble modeling techniques and real-world financial data.
-This solution integrates preprocessing, model tuning, cost-sensitive evaluation, and SHAP interpretability into an intuitive user interface for quick and reliable assessments.
+**CreditWiseAI** is a full-fledged, end-to-end credit risk prediction platform built with **Streamlit**, **scikit-learn**, and **MySQL**, designed for real-world use by financial institutions.
+This AI-powered app predicts whether a customer is creditworthy based on financial and behavioral attributes, with advanced ML techniques, database logging, and SHAP explainability.

 > Built as part of an internship task to demonstrate end-to-end machine learning pipeline and model explainability.